 - It prevents isolation and provides support.
 It’s even more important now to have a group where you can discuss your motherhood doubts and experiences

-Coming back to normal practice should be a gradual monitored process, where you are given options for the postures according to your state.
-You should listen to your body and be aware that the progress will come day by day.
+Coming back to normal practice should be a gradual monitored process, where you are given options for the postures according to your individual process of healing.
 Always make sure you have your doctor’s clearance before coming to class

 Mum & Baby Yoga